RachitJain1999/Crop_prediction/README.md

 # Crop_prediction
-It aims to solve crop value prediction problem in an efficient way to ensure the guaranteed benefits to the poor farmers.
+It aims to solve the crop value prediction problem in an efficient way to ensure the guaranteed benefits to the poor farmers.

  # Features